m0saan/ft_services/README.md

 - ```Alpine Linux```: Is a Linux distribution based on musl and BusyBox, which aims to be lightweigth and secure by default.

+## K8s

+#### What Is k8s (Kubernetes):

+Kubernetes is a container orchestration system—it automates the deployment and scaling of containers.
+Kubernetes' responsibility is to manage hundreds of containers across many computers.
+It takes control of their uptime, networking, storage, and scheduling.
+When it needs to actually run a container, Kubernetes leaves that responsibility to the container runtime.
+The most popular container runtime is Docker, which is what we use in this book, but Kubernetes also supports other container runtimes like rkt and containerd.

+#### Interacting with Kubernetes

+To interact with a Kubernetes cluster, you use the command line tool kubectl.
+This program—which you install when you set up your development environment before using Kubernetes—makes requests to the Kubernetes cluster to manipulate the state of what's running on your cluster.

+### Pods

+A pod contains one or more containers, and all the containers in a pod are guaranteed to run on the same machine in the Kubernetes cluster.
+Containers in a pod share their networking infrastructure, their storage resources, and their lifecycle.